-- Punishment Level Three, Four, or Five was imposed for the offense c. of impaired driving; driving. - Subsequent to the offense he has not been convicted of, or had an d. unresolved charge lodged against him for, an offense involving impaired driving; and driving. - The person has obtained and filed with the court a substance abuse e. assessment of the type required by G.S.
-20-17.6 for the restoration of a drivers license. - The person has installed an approved ignition interlock system on all f. vehicles subject to ignition interlock requirements to be operated by the applicant under a limited driving privilege.
+- b.
+At the time of the offense he had not within the preceding seven years been convicted of an offense involving impaired driving; driving. - c.
+Punishment Level Three, Four, or Five was imposed for the offense of impaired driving; driving. - d.
+Subsequent to the offense he has not been convicted of, or had an unresolved charge lodged against him for, an offense involving impaired driving; and driving. - e.
+The person has obtained and filed with the court a substance abuse assessment of the type required by G.S.
+20-17.6 for the restoration of a drivers license. - f.
+The limited driving privilege issued has an ignition interlock requirement, including all of the following: - 1.
+A restriction that the applicant may operate only a designated motor vehicle. - 2.
+A requirement that the designated motor vehicle be equipped with a functioning ignition interlock system of a type approved by the Commissioner, which is set to prohibit driving with an alcohol concentration of greater than 0.00. - 3.
+A requirement that the applicant personally activate the ignition interlock system before driving the motor vehicle.

 A person whose North Carolina driver's license is revoked because of a conviction in another jurisdiction substantially similar to impaired driving under G.S.
 20-138.1 is eligible for a limited driving privilege if he would be eligible for it had the conviction occurred in North Carolina.
 Eligibility for a limited driving privilege following a revocation under G.S.
 20-16.2(d) is governed by G.S.
-20-16.2(e1)."
+20-16.2(e1).